joelpurra/recap/talks/state-of-the-onion.md

     - Two major drops in users.
   - Bangladesh.
     - Facebook blocked; users moved to Tor.
-  - Carnegie Mellon Unicversity (CMU) in Pittsburgh.
+  - Carnegie Mellon University (CMU) in Pittsburgh.
     - Researchers did badly executed research.
-    - Deanonymization of users.
+    - De-anonymization of users.
     - When Roger contacted them, they went silent.
     - Was scheduled for a Black Hat talk in 2015, but pulled.
     - Rumored to be connected to FBI.